Mediation, Arbitration, Early Neutral Evaluation, Complex Case Facilitation, E-Discovery (ESI) and Special Master Services

 Houston Harbaugh attorneys have guided many clients through perhaps thousands of mediations, arbitrations and early neutral evaluations and we have attorneys who serve as mediators, arbitrators, early neutral evaluators and court appointed special masters.
 Our firm is experienced in the ADR arena and we can guide clients through this process or be retained to serve as neutrals in litigation matters.
 We have counsels who have served as mediators, arbitrators and Special Masters.

-Litigation shareholder Henry Sneath, who has been a party to hundreds of mediations and arbitrations, is currently serving as a Federal Court appointed Special Master in complex patent infringement litigation between large corporations.
-He is included on the United States District Court, Western District of Pennsylvania (USDC WDPA) approved panel of neutrals for mediation, arbitration, early neutral evaluation (ENE) and work as a special master in business litigation, intellectual property including patent matters, trade secrets, employment, insurance and catastrophic injury matters.
-See: USDC WDPA Alternative Dispute Resolution site.
-Click Here.
+Litigation shareholder Henry Sneath, who has been a party to hundreds of mediations and arbitrations, has been serving in recent years as a Federal Court appointed Special Master in complex patent infringement litigation between large corporations.
+He is included on the United States District Court, Western District of Pennsylvania (USDC WDPA) approved panel of neutrals for mediation, arbitration, early neutral evaluation (ENE) and work as a special master in ESI, business litigation, intellectual property including patent matters, trade secrets, employment, insurance and catastrophic injury matters.
+See: USDC WDPA Alternative Dispute Resolution.
 Mr. Sneath has also received certification in complex case mediation from the Harvard Law School’s Program On Negotiation (PON) which is taught by some of the leading academicians in the field of ADR from Harvard, MIT and Tufts University.

 Litigation Shareholder Samuel H. Simon has been a party to more than 300 mediations and has acted as an arbitrator and a hearing officer concerning design professional disputes.